Confused about Medicare or retirement? We’re here to help! 330.699.0040

 How Much Life Insurance Is Enough?

 • Income Replacement: One of the biggest factors for life insurance is for income replacement, which will be a major determinant of the size of your policy.
-If you are the only provider for your dependents you will need a policy payout that is large enough to replace your income plus a little extra to guard against inflation.
+If you are the primary income earner for your family, your policy should be large enough to replace your income and provide additional protection against inflation.

 Our Partners